hazelcast/hazelcast-cpp-client/README.md

 * `executeOnKey` processes an entry mapped by a key.
 * `executeOnKeys` processes entries mapped by a list of keys.
-* `executeOnEntries` can process all entries in a map with a defined predicate.
-Predicate is optional.
+* `executeOnEntries` can process all entries in a map with a defined predicate. predicate is optional.

 In the C++ client, an `EntryProcessor` should be `IdentifiedDataSerializable`, `Portable` or custom serializable, because the server should be able to deserialize it to process.